Biomedical and Forensic Photography

-An integral part of this program is PHO 499, a six month, 12 credit intensive internship at the Forensic Imaging Bureau to be completed as the final requirement for graduation.
+An integral part of this program is PHO 499, a 21 week, 12 credit intensive internship at the Forensic Imaging Bureau to be completed as the final requirement for graduation.
 This internship fulfills the University's requirement for an integrative experience.

 Biomedical and Forensic Photography Core (48 credits)